freebsd/freebsd-quarterly/2020q4/ports_non_x86.md

     riscv64 just to ascertain overall buildability.
 Surprisingly, many ports do indeed build.
-Thanks to contributions from several people already working on riscv64, including John Baldwin (jhb@) with an LLVM fix, we are now able to build 18732 packages.
+Thanks to contributions from several people already working on riscv64, including John Baldwin (jhb@) with an LLVM fix, we are now able to build around 20,000 packages.
 NB: these packages are *unofficial* and not guaranteed.

   * Kyle Evans (kevans@)'s work on chasing bitrot in qemu has been key to work on both aarch64 and riscv64.
 All users are encouraged to